 Off - Do not deduplicate

-We'll only warn you when another sequence has messages to send to the same email address.
+We will only warn you when another sequence has messages to send to the same email address.
 This will not trigger if the other sequence has no email sequence steps or is archived.

-Along with warning you if they're about to receive a message, we will also warn you when they have received a message ever from any of your sequences regardless if it's active or archived.
+Along with warning you if they are about to receive a message, we will also warn you when they have received a message ever from any of your sequences regardless if it's active or archived.
 If they have never received a message or not about to, you will not be warned.

 Here's an example of when it's recommended to adjust the setting to Medium: